google/codeworld/web/help/GuideUnit1.md

     | My program | is  | a drawing of | the CodeWorld logo. |     |

 * `program` is the **variable** that you're defining.
 A variable is a name for something.
-Usually in math, variables are just one letter long and store numbers.
-In CodeWorld, though, variables can store many different types of
+Usually in math, variables are just one letter long and stand for numbers.
+In CodeWorld, though, variables can name many different types of
-  things: numbers, pictures, colors, text, and even whole programs.
+  values: numbers, pictures, colors, text, and even whole programs.
 Because you will use so many of them, you can name variables with whole words.
   There are some rules for naming variables.
 Most importantly, they must start with a *lower-case* letter and cannot contain spaces.

 !!! collapsible: Camel case
     Sometimes, you may want more than one word to name a variable!
-The computer needs each variable to be a single word or collection of words starting with a lower-case letter.
-But leave out spaces between words.
+Since variables cannot have spaces, you should leave them out and just run words together.
 To make it easier to tell when a new word starts, you can capitalize the *second* and *later* words.

     ![](camel.png width="30%")